 Have you ever experienced motion sickness?
 How do you deal with it?

 *I am not a medical doctor.
 These opinions are my own and in no way constitute medical advice.
+Do you have any tips for dealing with motion sickness that have worked well for your family?
+Let us know in the comments.

 This post may contain affiliate links, however, all recommendations are my own.